NZMSA/2022-Phase-2/3. Data Science/README.md

 It is recommended to use a virtual environment.
 A `submission.ipynb` notebook is provided for your convenience.

-Examples of the below processes is shown on respective folders in this directory but note that they may use more simplified datasets so they are best used as guides.
+Examples of the below processes is shown on respective folders in this directory but note that they may use more simplified datasets so they are at best used as guides.
 The process applied in the examples may not exactly apply to the current dataset given.

-## Exploratory Data Analysis (EDA):
+## Part 1 - Exploratory Data Analysis (EDA):
 Before doing any processing on the data, it is essential that a data scientist has to know at least the general format of the data and the statistics of said data.

 You are expected to show at least the following without hard-coding the values: